KeyanNamaghi/crxjs/README.md

 # Extension

-Warning: This is not very well written or setup as it was just thrown together as a POC
+Warning: This is not very well written or setup as it was just thrown together as a POC.

+Currently the file content is just logged to the browser console but it gets the idea across.

 ## Getting started